gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Starting with Gradle 8.0, it now uses the version of the JVM running the build.

 If your team is using e.g. Java 11 to run Gradle, this allows you to use Java 11 librairies and language features in your build scripts.

+Note that this doesn't apply to [precompiled script plugins](userguide/custom_plugins.html#sec:precompiled_plugins) which use the configured `kotlinDslPluginOptions.jvmTarget`.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE